 3. HPV - Genital warts

-This infection is caused by the human papillomavirus (HPV), which leads to the growth of lesions on the genitals skin, it affects men and women alike.
+This infection is caused by the human papillomavirus (HPV), which can lead to the growth of lesions on the genitals skin, it affects men and women alike.
 They may have a soft or rough texture, color varies with skin tone and do not cause pain but are contagious.

 How to treat: Genital warts have no cure because the HPV virus remains dormant in the body, but there is treatment.
 The treatment consists in applying ointments such as Aldara or Wartec on warts.
 The outbreak can arise due to excessive alcohol consumption, high fatigue and stress, for example.